GamerAkash/aldo/README.md

 # aldo
 **A**ds? **L**et's **D**ecline, **O**bviously
+Set of scripts that automates the daily ad watching in a certain gacha game.
+Someday, perhaps also automate grinding.

 ## Requirements
 * Jailbroken iOS device with resolution 1536 x 2048: iPad generations 3-6.
 * The [Autotouch](https://docs.autotouch.net/) app.
 Demo will timeout after 1 minute so you need to purchase a license.
     * Be able to figure out how to copy the scripts to your device.
 I use [WinSCP](https://winscp.net/eng/index.php) and enable WebDAV on Autotouch.
 * You need to be able to program Javascript.
 You need to read much of the code to understand what it's doing so you can modify it for your own needs.
 Much of it won't work out of the box - you need to tell it which abilities to use on which units.
 * You need to be ok with getting banned and/or the script running amok.
-It has some safety checks but theoretically if the right sequence of taps happens, it can do horrible things like: sell your units, buy money bundles, use your tickets, etc. I treat it like I would a self-driving car.
+It has some safety checks but theoretically if the right sequence of taps happens, it can do horrible things like: gamble your stones on a horrible banner, eat those sandwiches from Feinne you've been saving for a year, etc. I treat it like I would a self-driving car.
 It's a convenience feature but I take full responsibility if I take my hands off the wheel and it gets me into trouble.

 ## Disclaimers
 * <span style="color:red">**You may get banned for using this.**</span>